-Ordering a Phase 1 Environmental Site Assessment is typical when seeking a loan on real property.
-In most cases, multiple parties need reliance, giving reason for a Phase 1 ESA Reliance letter.
-And certain obligations to report or withhold the results of a Phase 1 ESA to outside parties and agencies can be complex.
-Thus, there is always a recommendation for a professional consultation, along with advice under legal counsel, for such matters.
-And for information about how much a Phase 1 ESA Report costs- please click here.
+In most cases, multiple parties fall under the “report user” category, and require reliance.
+Obligations to report or withhold the results of a Phase 1 ESA to outside parties or agencies can be complex.
+Thus, there is always a recommendation for professional consultation, along with advice under legal counsel.

 Other environmental conditions which can warrant further investigation are Environmental Issues, CRECs, HRECs and other De Minimis Conditions.
 Although methane soil gas is an apparent environmental concern for developers today, there doesn’t appear to be an ASTM standard for recommending additional subsurface investigations of methane at this time.
 However, based on site specific information obtainable during the Phase 1 ESA process, the environmental professional may recommend a methane test anyways.
 In most cases, properties within a high methane gas zone are likely to include recommendations for methane testing.